rishabhbizzle/rishabhbizzle/README.md

 Software Developer
 --------------------

 I currently work as a Full-Stack Developer (Remote) for a startup.
-I am passionate about building excellent software that improves the lives of those around me. and I'm focused on making open-source contributions while learning & exploring new technologies as well.
+I am passionate about building excellent software that improves the lives of those around me and I'm focused on making open-source contributions while learning & exploring new technologies as well.
 My dream company is Spotify.
 * ✉️  You can contact me at [rishabhbizzle@gmail.com](mailto:rishabhbizzle@gmail.com).
 * 🔗 Personal Website: [bizzxle.vercel.app](https://bizzxle.vercel.app/).